This lemon pickle is sweet, salty and tangy! The best thing about this recipe is that you can continue to add to it any time you have lemons!

 a great way to use up leftover lemons!

-Any time we host a party, we end up with a lot of leftover lemon wedges.
-Rather than throwing them away, I just add them to my little jar of lemons.
-Lemon pickle is also known as nimboo ka achar in Hindi and while there are many variations of this Indian pickle, my recipe is is made with just a few spices and is pickled in its own juice.
+Whenever I need a single lemon to make a recipe, I almost always end up buying a big pack thinking I’ll find a way to use them up.
+But then I end up with a lot of leftover lemons that just sit in my fridge.
+Rather than throwing them away (because food waste is the worst), I add them to my little jar of lemons.
+Lemon pickle is also known as nimboo ka achar in Hindi and while there are many variations of this Indian pickle, my recipe is made with just a few spices and is pickled in its own juice.
 This pickle gets tastier as it ages and is used as an ayurvedic treatment to aid digestion.

 a secret passed down through generations.